Amazon Rekognition Video for Media Analysis

 Black frames detection

 A shot is a series of interrelated consecutive pictures taken contiguously by a single camera and representing a continuous action in time and space.
-With Amazon Rekognition Video, you can detect the start, end, and duration of each shot, as well as account for all the shots in a piece of content.
+With Amazon Rekognition Video, you can detect the start, end, and duration of each shot, as well as a count all the shots in a piece of content.
 Shot metadata can be used for applications such as creating promotional videos using selected shots, generating a set of preview thumbnails that avoid transitional content between shots, and inserting ads in spots that don’t disrupt viewer experience, such as the middle of a shot when someone is speaking.

 Color bars detection

 Amazon Rekognition Video allows you to detect sections of video that display SMPTE color bars, which are a set of colors displayed in specific patterns to ensure color is calibrated correctly on broadcast monitors, programs, and on cameras.
-This metadata is useful to prepare content for VOD applications by removing color bar segments from the content, or to detect issues such as loss of broadcast signals in a recording, when color bars are shown continuously as a default signal instead of content.
+This metadata is useful to prepare content for VOD applications by removing color bar segments from the content or to detect issues such as loss of broadcast signals in a recording when color bars are shown continuously as a default signal instead of content.